África Brasil: Reception and legacy

 Many critics evaluated África Brasil positively and have considered it one of the best albums by Ben.
 (Note: Attributed to multiple references:) Philip Jandovský from the database AllMusic gave the album four and a half stars out of five and said that the album is "undoubtedly one of the greatest classics of Brazilian popular music".
 He praised Ben's mix of a "funky" samba, Afro-Brazilian rhythms, and powerful guitars, calling the result "one of the most fascinating sounds ever recorded in Brazil".
 Christopher J. Lee, writing for Spectrum Culture, calls África Brasil one of Jorge Ben's best-known and most vital works, describing it as a politically charged, musically exuberant fusion of Brazilian rhythms and African-American funk.
 Tom Hull wrote that the album has a "dense rhythm, much going on, but flows easily enough, some kind of masterpiece".

-Music critic Rodney Taylor described África Brasil as a radical reinvention of Ben's sound, comparing its impact to "Dylan going electric" and noting that it laid the sonic foundation for the rest of Ben's career.
+Music critic Rodney Taylor described África Brasil as a radical reinvention of Ben's sound, comparing its impact to "Dylan going electric" and noting its lasting influence on Ben's later output.
 He emphasized the album's deepened funk influence, stating that Ben explores "how far [he] can take his samba-rock-funk synthesis", with the answer being "far indeed".
 Greg Caz said that the album turned out to be "a universally-revered heavyweight funk masterpiece".
 Music writer Robert Leaver said that África Brasil is "one of the most compelling recordings to burst forth from the Americas", notable for both its influence and "timeless brilliance".
 Eliseo Cardona at Spanish-language newspaper El Nuevo Herald called África Brasil Jorge Ben's "masterpiece" and wrote that that Ben "raised the bar of the Tropicália movement" and brought attention to Brazil's African roots, blending "the sensuality of funk" and "the aggressiveness of rock" into "this marvelous album".